ethereum-optimism/optimism/specs/glossary.md

 transactions][batcher-transaction].
 The reason to split a channel into frames is that a channel might too large to include in a single batcher transaction.

+A channel is uniquely identified by its timestamp (UNIX time at which the channel was created) and a random value.
+See the [Frame Format][frame-format] section of the L2 Chain Derivation specifictaion for more information.

+[frame-format]: derivation.md#frame-format

+On the side of the [rollup node][rollup-node] (which is the consumer of channels), a channel is considered to be *opened* if its final frame (explicitly marked as such) has not been read, or closed otherwise.

 ## Channel Frame

 [channel-frame]: glossary.md#channel-frame